Semi-automatic firearm: Types

 There are semi-automatic pistols, rifles, and shotguns designed and made as semi-automatic only.
 Selective-fire firearms are capable of both full automatic and semi-automatic modes.

-Semi-automatic refers to a firearm which uses the force of recoil or gas to eject the empty case and load a fresh cartridge into the firing chamber for the next shot and which allows repeat shots solely through the action of pulling the trigger.
+Semi-automatic refers to a firearm that uses the force of recoil or gas to eject the empty case and load a fresh cartridge into the firing chamber for the next shot and which allows repeat shots solely through the action of pulling the trigger.
 A double-action revolver also requires only a trigger pull for each round that is fired but is not considered semi-automatic since the manual action of pulling the trigger is what advances the cylinder, not the energy of the preceding shot.

 Fully automatic compared to semi-automatic

 The usage of the term automatic may vary according to context.
 Gun specialists point out that the word automatic is sometimes misunderstood to mean fully automatic fire when used to refer to a self-loading, semi-automatic firearm not capable of fully automatic fire.
 In this case, automatic refers to the loading mechanism, not the firing capability.
-To avoid confusion, it is common to refer to such firearms as an "autoloader" in reference to its loading mechanism.
+To avoid confusion, it is common to refer to such firearms as an "autoloader" in reference to their loading mechanism.

 The term "automatic pistol" almost exclusively refers to a semi-automatic (i.e. not fully automatic) pistol (fully automatic pistols are usually referred to as machine pistols).
 With handguns, the term "automatic" is commonly used to distinguish semi-automatic pistols from revolvers.
 The term "auto-loader" may also be used to describe a semi-automatic handgun.
-However, to avoid confusion, the term "automatic rifle" is generally, conventionally and best restricted to a rifle capable of fully automatic fire.
+However, to avoid confusion, the term "automatic rifle" is generally, conventionally, and best restricted to a rifle capable of fully automatic fire.
 Both uses of the term "automatic" can be found; the exact meaning must be determined from context.